 - Difficulty straightening the leg

 Nonsurgical treatment options can treat partial tears, but the majority of complete tears require a quadriceps tendon repair procedure.

-At Orthopaedic Institute of Central Jersey (OIO) our Board Certified and Fellowship Trained knee specialists Dr. Michael Sclafani, Dr. Anthony Petrosini and Dr. Toby Husserl are experts in quadriceps tendon repairs.
+At Orthopaedic Institute Brielle Orthopaedics (OIO) our Board Certified and Fellowship Trained knee specialists Dr. Michael Sclafani, Dr. Anthony Petrosini and Dr. Toby Husserl are experts in quadriceps tendon repairs.